Teagar/Teagar/README.md

 ## About Me

 Hello!
 I'm Thiago Cerqueira, also known as Teagar, a programming enthusiast dedicated to learning and creating.
-Currently, I'm focused on honing my skills in various languages, including HTML, CSS, JavaScript, C#, and much more.
+Currently, I'm focused on honing my skills in various languages, including Java, Lua, JavaScript, C#, and much more.

 ### What you'll find in my repositories